 The "insecure" policy is a built-in policy (like "default").
 It will make sure the zone is still DNSSEC maintained, to allow for a graceful transition to unsigned.
+It also publishes the CDS and CDNSKEY DELETE records for you when the time is right.

-When the DS records have been removed from the parent zone, use rndc dnssec -checkds -key <id> withdrawn example.com to tell named that the DS is removed, and the remaining DNSSEC records will be removed in a timely manner.
+When the DS records have been removed from the parent zone, use rndc dnssec -checkds -key <id>withdrawn example.com to tell named that the DS is removed, and the remaining DNSSEC records will be removed in a timely manner.
+Or if you have parental agents configured, the DNSSEC records will be automatically removed after BIND has seen that the parental agents no longer serves the DS RRset for this zone.